 On the opposite spectrum, anything that negatively impacts the activity of file servers may generate operational disruptions that cause frustration among team members, partners and customers, affecting the way the company is perceived and its bottom line.
 Not being able to access documents and resources may lead to delivery delays and business.

 To protect companies against potential crises generated by file server errors and issues, IT administrators need to monitor them, ensuring that hardware resources are sufficient and that their performance is in the optimal ranges.
+As part of a comprehensive security framework, it is also necessary to determine the level of access and permissions users have to files and resources.

 How do I monitor a file server?